 The Government and local authorities have a duty to support carers with their demanding role.
 You can see the government’s fact sheets about the care act 2014 here: Care Act 2014: Factsheets.

-• carers to carry on supporting and caring
+- Carers to carry on supporting and caring

-• carers to maintain good health
+- Carers to maintain good health

-• people who need support to develop and maintain skills,
+- People who need support to develop and maintain skills,

-relationships and connections in their community
+- Relationships and connections in their community

 We provide regular short breaks throughout the year in this country and abroad.
 People who come on our short breaks come to our social groups first, so we can get to know them, and they get to know us.
-This helps us plan unique and exciting breaks we know they will enjoy and benefit from.
+This helps us plan together some unique and exciting breaks we know everyone will enjoy and benefit from.
 Lots of families who access these breaks have told us that they like us to provide a yearly schedule of breaks so they can plan their own respite time well in advance, so our breaks for the following year come out in September.